wp-plugins/mb-sitemap-generator/readme.txt

 === Sitemap Generator ===
 Contributors: mbsec
-Tags: sitemap, site map, sitemap.xml, xml sitemap, seo, google, yahoo, bing, baidu, yandex Requires at least: 4.2
+Tags: sitemap, site map, sitemap.xml, xml sitemap, image sitemap, xml image sitemap, seo, google, yahoo, bing, baidu, yandex Requires at least: 4.2
-Tested up to: 4.2.2
+Tested up to: 4.2.3
-Stable tag: 1.0.0-beta.3
+Stable tag: 1.0.0-beta.4
 License: AGPL v3
 License URI: https://www.gnu.org/licenses/agpl-3.0.html

 An easy to use XML sitemap generator for WordPress.

 == Description ==
-The [sitemap generator](https://www.marcobeierer.com/tools/sitemap-generator#wordpress) uses an external service to crawl your website and create a XML sitemap of your website.
+The [sitemap generator](https://www.marcobeierer.com/wordpress-plugins/sitemap-generator) uses an external service to crawl your website and create a XML sitemap of your website.
 The generator works thus for every plugin out of the box.
 The computation costs for your website is also very low because the crawler acts like a normal visitor, who visits all pages once.

 = Features =
 * Simple setup.